 Ramifications of Climate Change on Microbial Ecology in the Pacific Ocean

 Microbial biodiversity in the tidal zone is responsible for important biological processes such as geochemical cycling and carbon sequestration.
-Climate change in the Pacific Islands has resulted in the restructuring of these zones effecting local freshwater ecology.
+Climate change in the Pacific Islands has resulted in the restructuring of these zones affecting local marine ecology.

-The tidal interface between the ocean and land is a complex microbiome and increased rates of shoreline recession and an increased incidence of extreme meteorological events, a consequence of climate change has resulted in a changing biological diversity.
-The research project will endeavour to monitor the effects of climate change through assembling locally relevant biodiversity markers for the Pacific Islands and through using Next Generation Technologies will assess the changing microbial profiles at the tidal interface.
-Research will heavily focus on cyanobacteria and its role in nutrient cycling in the Pacific Ocean.
-It will also include investigation into the microbial biodiversity and metabolomic profiles of different atolls to survey the ecological influence of niche environments on local community structures.
-Possible outcomes for this project include the development of a predictive model to assess the effects of global warming on biodiversity.
+The tidal interface between the ocean and land is a complex microbiome.
+Increased rates of shoreline recession and extreme meteorological events due to climate change have resulted in alterations to microbial diversity.
+This research project will assemble locally relevant biodiversity markers to monitor the effects of climate in the Pacific Islands.
+Next-generation technologies will also be employed to assess the changing microbial profiles at the tidal interface.
+The research will mostly focus on cyanobacteria and their role in nutrient cycling in the Pacific Ocean.
+The microbial biodiversity and metabolomic profiles of different atolls will also be investigated.
+Expected outcomes include the development of a predictive model to assess the effects of global warming on microbial diversity.

 PhD Opportunity details

 A scholarship opportunity may also be available pending approvals and selection by the supervisor.
 The scholarship opportunity may also be offered to the successful candidate subject to the grant being fully established.